digitalist/systemdrop/README.md

 on finding `python` in the path will fail.
 For example, `pyenv global system` does not find `python` and fails.
 - fix with `pkg install lang/python` will make (at @11) python2 default.
 - fix with symlink: `sudo ln -s /usr/local/bin/python3 /usr/local/bin/python`
+- fix with correct shebang line (if you can edit sources)

 ## 13. Unresolved Issues